DAY 1 – ARRIVE TOKYO

 Overnight Royal Park Hotel THE KYOTO: (B / L / Sweets with Tea Ceremony)

-We then visit Ginkakuji Temple, the Silver Pavilion, in the Higashiyama District.
+This morning we visit Ginkakuji Temple, the Silver Pavilion, in the Higashiyama District.
 The second most famous temple in Kyōto and little brother of Kinkaku-ji, it was planned to be covered completely in leaf silver, but the silver coating was never actually applied, and it is now a wooden temple.

 From the Silver Pavilion, we will begin our walk on the Philosopher’s Path.
 The Philosopher’s Walk is a pedestrian path that follows a cherry-tree-lined canal in Kyoto, between Ginkaku-ji and Nanzen-ji.
 The route is so-named because the influential 20th-century Japanese philosopher Nishida Kitaro is thought to have used it for daily meditation.
 It takes about 30 minutes to complete the walk (without stopping!).